 Call center standard operating procedures and best practices

-Call centers are, no doubt, one of the most high-pressure and fast-paced environments amongst the other sectors.
+They are put into practice so that everyone can internalize these performance benchmarks.
+Call centers are undoubtedly one of the most high-pressure and fast-paced environments among the other sectors.

-This just goes to show that growth and development in this industry are immensely important.
+This shows that growth and development in this industry are immensely important.

 Defining call center standard operating procedures